SGDInstitute/apollo/content/collections/pages/sgdinstitute/about.md

           -
             type: text
             text: "\_how we can better support you.
 We vow to be accountable to the community we serve."
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'The Institute is a 501(c)(3) organization, incorporated in the state of Michigan and serving the entire Midwest, including Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
+We are governed by a board of directors, and our programs, resources, and operations are organized by the leadership team.'
     type: content
     enabled: true
   -